documentationfor yFiles for HTML 3.0.0.3

 Since RecursiveGroupLayout delegates the actual arrangement of the graph to other layout algorithms, it will support the same features as the currently used layout algorithm.

-The improvement of the routing of inter-edges is based on the insertion of PortCandidates or the conversion of PortConstraints into PortCandidates.
-Hence, they only work well if the applied layout algorithm supports PortCandidates.
+The improvement of the routing of inter-edges is based on the insertion of EdgePortCandidates.
+Hence, they only work well if the applied layout algorithm supports EdgePortCandidates.

-This algorithm also provides a From Sketch mode that should be activated if the applied layout algorithm runs in From Sketch mode, too.
+This algorithm also provides a fromSketchMode that should be activated if the applied layout algorithm runs in From Sketch mode, too.
 Otherwise, the initial coordinates may not be considered correctly.

-It is also possible to apply individual layout styles to different sub-graphs using this algorithm without actually defining group nodes: Use TemporaryGroupNodeInsertionStage and specify RecursiveGroupLayout as its core layout algorithm.
+It is also possible to apply individual layout styles to different sub-graphs using this algorithm without actually defining group nodes: Use TemporaryGroupInsertionStage and specify RecursiveGroupLayout as its core layout algorithm.
 The stage allows to define sub-graphs which are internally enclosed by a temporary group node.
 To assign a specific ILayoutAlgorithm instance for a temporary group, specify the desired ILayoutAlgorithm in the TemporaryGroupDescriptor's property recursiveGroupLayoutAlgorithm.
-It is then not necessary to use key GROUP_NODE_LAYOUT_DP_KEY.
+It is then not necessary to use groupNodeLayouts.

 Default Values of Properties

-considerEmptyGroupstrueEmpty group nodes are resized.
+considerEmptyGroupsfalseEmpty group nodes are not resized.

 fromSketchModefalseThe initial coordinates of the nodes are not taken into account.